Bayesian nonparametric models for zero-inflated count-compositional data using ensembles of regression trees: Additional details on inference for the ZANIM-LN-BART model

 An additional step in the ZANIM-LN-BART model is to update the random effects $\mathbf{u}_i$.
 As discussed in the main paper and explicitly written in \eqref{eq:zanim_ln_bart_sr}, we consider a sum-to-zero constraint on the random effects $\mathbf{u}_i$ in order to ensure identifiability.
 This implies that we effectively sample from the $(d-1)$ dimensional vector $\mathbf{v}_i$ and map back through the transformation $\mathbf{u}_i=\mathbf{B}\mathbf{v}_i$.
+From \eqref{eq:zanim_ln_bart_sr}, the full conditional distribution of $\mathbf{v}_i$ is given by